reiniscirpons/reiniscirpons.github.io/README.md

-# Reinis's blog
+# Reinis's personal webpage

 Currently available at [reinisc.id.lv](https://reinisc.id.lv/).

-A hopefully simple blog.
+A hopefully simple personal webpage + blog.
 Will likely contain some amount of maths, computation and maybe even an occasional drawing.

 I plan on implementing a small system that allows me to write blog posts in